Diljit Dosanjh, Sonam Bajwa's Quirky Spin To 'Pawri' Meme

-Mumbai, March 9 (IANS) Punjabi stars Diljit Dosanjh and Sonam Bajwa are the latest names to join the viral “Pawri ho ri hai” meme fest.
+Mumbai, March 9: Punjabi stars Diljit Dosanjh and Sonam Bajwa are the latest names to join the viral “Pawri ho ri hai” meme fest.

 Diljit is currently shooting with Sonam for an upcoming film.
 He shared a video on Instagram, where he is heard saying: “Yeh hum hai, yeh humare director hai aur yahaan shooting ho ri hai.”